Tonyp85-25/btre_project/readme.md

 As the project is still in progress, some personal extra features will be added and listed here when ready.

+## Extra features

+Users logged in can follow/add listing  to favorites or remove it

 ### Help

-To install psycopg2 package on linux, first install libpq-dev with ` sudo apt-get install libpq-dev ` then you can run `pip install psycopg2`
+To install psycopg2 package on linux/ubuntu, first install libpq-dev with ` sudo apt-get install libpq-dev ` then you can run `pip install psycopg2` in your virtual environment.